Carlow County Council: History

 Carlow County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Carlow.
 That included the judicial county of Carlow and the part of County Laois (then called Queen's County) containing the town of Carlow.

 Before 1925, the chair of each rural district council sat as an ex officio member of the council.
 Under the Local Government Act 1925, rural district councils in Ireland were abolished and their functions transferred to the county councils.
 In County Carlow, these were the districts of Baltinglass No. 2, Carlow and Idrone.
 The number of members of the county council increased from 20 to 26.

 In 1942, in an order under the Local Government Act 1941, the number of councillors was reduced to 21.
 This figure was restated by the Local Government Act 2001.

 In November 2012, Phil Hogan, the Minister for the Environment, Community and Local Government, appointed a Local Electoral Area Boundary Committee to review the allocation of seats and the local electoral areas across local authorities.
 In the case of Carlow County Council, it recommended a decrease to 18 seats.
 This was implemented by the Local Government Reform Act 2014.
 In addition, all town councils in Ireland were abolished and their functions transferred to the county councils.
 In County Carlow, these were the town councils of Carlow and Muinebheag.

 The council originally met in Carlow Courthouse.
 The council established their County Secretary's Office at 1 Athy Road in the former offices and printing works of the Carlow Sentinel which ceased publication after the First World War.
 The council subsequently moved further north along Athy Road into modern premises which are now known as the County Buildings.

+Library service

+Carlow County Library Service has four branches, based in Carlow, Tullow, Bagenalstown and Borris.

+The Carlow County Library Service was founded in March 1929 by the Library Association of Ireland with some financial assistance from the Carnegie United Kingdom Trust.
+It commenced operation in 1930 accommodated in two rooms with one being the Courthouse.
+It moved to 30 Dublin Street in 1944 and then to the Assembly Rooms in Dublin Street in 1976.
+In 1998, Carlow County Library Headquarters and Central Library opened in Presentation Building on Tullow Street, the site of the former Presentation Convent.
+It shares a building with the Carlow County Museum.